White House to hold roundtable with tech executives: WSJ

 The meeting will discuss “bold, transformational ideas” that “can help ensure U.S. leadership in industries of the future”, according to the report.

-Microsoft, Google, Qualcomm and Oracle did not immediately respond to requests for comment.
+President Donald Trump has had many run-ins with technology companies since he took charge, including his accusations without evidence on Google, Facebook and Twitter about election meddling and “trying to silence” people.

-The panel, to be held next Thursday, will also have Blackstone Group LP Chief Executive Officer Steve Schwarzman and Carnegie Mellon University President Farnam Jahanian, the report said.
+The roundtable, to be held next Thursday, will also have Blackstone Group LP Chief Executive Officer Steve Schwarzman and Carnegie Mellon University President Farnam Jahanian, the report said.

+The White House did not immediately respond to requests for comment.
+Microsoft, Google, Oracle, Blackstone and Carnegie Mellon did not immediately respond to requests for comment.

+White House adviser Larry Kudlow said in early October that the administration was working on such a meeting.

+“We’re going to have a little conference - the president will preside over it - we will have big internet companies, big social media companies, search companies,” Kudlow had said then.
+“And some who are dissatisfied with those companies.”

-Reporting by Munsif Vengattil in Bengaluru; Editing by Shounak Dasgupta
+Reporting by Munsif Vengattil in Bengaluru; Editing by Shounak Dasgupta and Saumyadeb Chakrabarty